-- Firstly, do not leave the person alone if you feel they are in immediate danger. - Talk and listen to them, and remember even if they have not asked for help, this does not mean they do not need it, or that they wouldn't appreciate it. - Don't be scared to talk openly about suicide and suicidal thoughts.
+• If you are worried that someone is experiencing a crisis.
+There are things you can do and say to help that person.
+"I was terrified to ask them if they wanted to end their life.
+I thought this might put ideas in their head, however discussing it openly allowed them to open up.
+As well as for them, this really helped me to understand how they were feeling and how I could support them" CHAPTER - Firstly, do not leave the person alone if you feel they are in immediate danger. - Talk and listen to them, and remember even if they have not asked for help, this does not mean they do not need it, or that they wouldn't appreciate it. - Don't be scared to talk openly about suicide and suicidal thoughts.
 Discussing it can often be the first step in helping someone.

 You might find yourself worrying that you will say the wrong thing to someone experiencing a crisis.
 Hearing someone talking about ending their life can be very difficult to hear.
 Especially if you are close to the person.
 The important thing is to give the other person the opportunity to share their feelings and thoughts and for you not to be judgemental or angry.

-"looking back, although I had suicidal thoughts, the reality was I didn't want to die.
-I just wanted to stop the way I was feeling.
+"looking back, although i had suicidal thoughts the reality was i didn't want to die I just wanted to stop the way i was feeling.
 Suicide seemed to me at the time like the only way out.
-When my friend asked me openly about being suicidal.
-It helped me massively to open up and relieved me of those feelings and thoughts."
+When my friend asked me openly about being suicidal it helped me massively to open up and relieved me of those feelings and thoughts"

+CHAPTER

+71

 Down the Tunnel

 Hopefully you will never end up at this stage of the journey.
 Remember this route is not inevitable and you can always turn around.
 You might be:

 - Feeling upset, unable to cope

-- Feel like you can't go on living
+- Feel like you cant go on living

 - Wanting life to go away

 - Have active plans to end your life

 Lots of people can feel guilty for feeling this way.
 You should never blame yourself for feeling suicidal.
 There are always understandable reasons for feeling the way you do.

 It is not uncommon for people with depression to experience suicidal thoughts (ideation) regularly, although without any plans of acting on them (intent).

 Tunnel Vision-When you feel this way, in this frame of mind It might feel like completely rationale to think that suicide is an only option.

-Although you might be feeling this way, right now remember these feelings (like all feelings) will pass.
+Although you might be feeling this way right now remember these feelings (like all feelings) will pass.
 You will survive and get safely through the tunnel!

-- Remember there is always help available! - Using your safety plan, phoning a helpline, friend or family member, can help you decide what support you might need to feel better. - The Evening Sanctuary at Mosaic Clubhouse might be a good option for you.
-You need a referral from a health professional to access this service. - If you feel you need urgent help then call 999 for an ambulance or get help to call an ambulance.
+- Remember there is always help available!

+- Using your safety plan, phoning a helpline, friend or family member can help you decide what support you might need to feel better.

+73

+If you feel you need urgent help then call

+999 for an ambulance or get help to call

+an ambulance.